Relativistic Particle on Light-Front: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we successfully constructed one particle states as unitary representations of Poincare group in front form with massive-massless continuation.
 The state is defined by a null reference vector, also a mark of front form.
 We then found the little group transformation and subsequently the Wigner D-matrix, can be defined as change of reference vectors.
-This allows us to derive concrete formulae(Eq.(\ref{eq:Wig_D_1}) and Eq.(\ref{eq:Wigner_D_2})) for Wigner D-matrix, which has continuous zero mometum limit and massless(infinite boost) limit.
+This allows us to derive concrete formulae (Eq.(\ref{eq:Wig_D_1}) and Eq.(\ref{eq:Wigner_D_2})) for Wigner D-matrix, which has continuous zero momentum limit and massless(infinite boost) limit.

 We then applied our method to massive spin-1 particle and computed Wigner D-matrix elements.
 Taking the massless limit, we not only recovered the famous momentum shift $\epsilon_s\rightarrow \epsilon_s +\xi k $, but also obtained the coefficients of the momentum shift in terms of angle parameters $(\theta, \varphi)$.
-Finally we computed Wigner D-matrix from Lie algebra of the little group directly based on the Pauli-Lubanski pseudovector.
-The results agree with our contruction in front form by identifying the parameters of the two approches in Eq.(\ref{eq:wig_alpha}).
-Our approach on spin-1 particls gives us a physical interpretation of the momentum shift as the difference of the same particle state defined through different reference vectors, thus deepening our understanding of gauge symmetry.
+Finally we computed Wigner D-matrix directly from Lie algebra of the little group based on the Pauli-Lubanski pseudovector.
+The results agree with our construction in front form by making the identification of the two sets of parameters as in Eq.(\ref{eq:wig_alpha}).
+Our approach on spin-1 particles gives us a physical interpretation of the momentum shift as the difference of the same particle state defined through different reference vectors, thus deepening our understanding of gauge symmetry.

 Our work also opens up many possibilities for further research.
-The most immediate one is to extend our method to spin-$\frac{1}{2}$ particle, which we will be explored in our future work.
-Considering the connection of wave functions in front form and spinor-helicity formalism, our formulae also have potential of sheding lights on the on-going research on massive amplitudes.
-We will explore those directions in future work.
+The most immediate one is to extend our method to spin-$\frac{1}{2}$ particle, which we will explore in our future work.
+Considering the connection of wave functions in front form and spinor-helicity formalism, our formulae also have potential of shedding light on the on-going research on massive amplitudes.
+We will also study those directions in future work.
 Moreover, generalizing our method to particles with higher spins could also be interesting.